Coccyx & Tailbone Care with Gentle Methods

 The Relaxin hormone is present at high levels throughout the entire pregnancy.
 Your body maintains and secretes high levels of this hormone after delivering your baby.
 The presence of the Relaxin hormone after the delivery enables milk letdown during breastfeeding.
 High levels are present four months after you have stopped breastfeeding.

-Tailbone Pain Caused By Sciatica & Slipped disc.
+Tailbone Discomfort Caused By Sciatica & Slipped disc.

 nsd therapy for back pain and tailbone pain shown